 Groups 25+ £9.00 each

-The Museum plans to open 18 May 2021 to October 2021 each Tuesday, Wednesday, Thursday, Friday and Saturday.
-In addition to each Bank Holiday Monday, 10am-5pm (provided it is permitted to do so under Government COVID-19 guidelines).
+The Museum is open between the dates of 5 April until 11 November 2022 on each Tuesday, Wednesday, Thursday, Friday and Saturday.
+In addition to each Bank Holiday Monday, 10am-5pm